vdmitriyev/publications-search-highlighter/README.md

 ### About

 While searching for publications it's quite important to know in advance which exact publications are already in your personal database and which are not.
-Current simple Google Chrome Extension allows to much your own database and search results displayed by search engine (primary by Google Scholar).
+Current simple Google Chrome Extension allows to match your own publications database and searching results displayed by search engine (primary by Google Scholar)

 ### Usage